pl0xi/sftp.nvim/README.md

 ## Commands

 - `:SFTPDiff [alias]`: Opens a diff view between the local file and the remote file.
 If no `alias` is provided, it uses the `default` configuration.
+- `:SFTPUpload [alias]`: Uploads the current file to the remote server.
+If no `alias` is provided, it uses the `default` configuration.
 - `:SFTPInit`: Creates a `.sftp/config.lua` file in your project's root with a configuration template.

 ## Configuration